 Configuring Build Triggers

-This section covers configuring all types of the build triggers in TeamCity:
+This section covers configuring all types of the build trigger in TeamCity:

 VCS Triggers